10 Pregnancy Foods To Eat For Baby

 What it's got: Surprise!
 Plain yogurt actually contains even more calcium than milk.
 Plus, it's got essential bone-building nutrients, including protein, B vitamins and zinc.

-Why it's good for both of you: Calcium is essential for keeping your bones and teeth healthy and helping baby to develop hers, and skimping on this key nutrient could put you both at risk.
+Why it's good for both of you: Calcium is essential for keeping your bones and teeth healthy and helping baby to develop his or hers, and skimping on this key nutrient could put you both at risk.
 Expectant moms should get at least three servings of calcium a day to reduce the risk of low birth weight and preterm delivery.
-If your calcium count comes up short, your body will take the calcium your baby needs from your bones, putting you at greater risk for osteoporosis later on.
+If your calcium count comes up short, your body will take the calcium baby needs from your bones, putting you at greater risk for osteoporosis later on.
 Bonus: Snack on Greek yogurt topped with fruit for double the protein (and fiber) punch.

 What it's got: Those oats are filled with fiber, protein and vitamin B6.